- Scientific name: Pleuronectes platessa

 Commercial Value and Reputation as a Table Fish

-Plaice are highly valued as a table fish.
+Plaice are highly valued as a food fish.
 Along with cod and haddock they are the fish most commonly used in the classic British dish of fish and chips, and are a regular feature on the menus at restaurants and pubs.
-Due to its high reputation as a table fish plaice has been heavily targeted by commercial fishing vessels in the past.
+Due to its high reputation as a food fish plaice has been heavily targeted by commercial fishing vessels in the past.
 However, the IUCN (International Union for the Conservation of Nature) states that the worst years for over-fishing plaice were in the 1970s and 1980s, and since then the commercial fishing pressure on plaice has actually reduced.
 In some areas plaice are increasing in numbers and the IUCN now class plaice as a species of Least Concern.
 However, being a bottom dwelling flatfish plaice are often targeted by beam trawls which damage the marine environment and Greenpeace have put plaice on their fish Redlist due to the damaging and unselective methods which are used to catch this species.

 Plaice are often confused with flounder by inexperienced sea anglers or those who have not learned the main differences between the two species.
 One of the most noticeable differences is that plaice have around seven bony bumps running across the back of the head, from the eyes to the gill cover which are absent on flounder.
 A full guide to UK flatfish identification can be found here.
 Just to make things more difficult plaice/flounder hybrids, known as ‘plounders’ exist in Norwegian and Danish waters and can sometimes be found in the UK leading to further confusion with identifying these species – read an external article on this by clicking here.
 As well as the European plaice there are several other species commonly known as plaice throughout the world.
 These include the American plaice (Hippoglossoides platessoides), the Alaskan plaice (Pleuronectes quadrituberculatus) and the scale-eye placie (Acanthopsetta nadeshnyi).
 The only one of these three additional species found in UK waters is the American plaice.
 It is, however, a rare fish, and is confusingly also referred to as the long rough dab.